top of page

 3. People-Pleasing is Your Default

 You agree to things that drain you.
-You’re terrified of being disliked—even by strangers.
+You’re terrified of being disliked, even by strangers.
+That’s emotional fawning.

 Psychologist Lindsay Gibson’s work shows that adults raised by emotionally immature parents often become over-accommodating to avoid conflict.